farhadi/html5sortable/README.md

 HTML5 Sortable jQuery Plugin
 ============================

 This is a fork of the original html5sortable project with various patches added from the community.

+The original project seems to be dead with no activity for more than a year and lots of issues and pull requests.
+I needed to keep track of all the changes in the library so I created this project.

 **[Demos & Documentation](http://farhadi.ir/projects/html5sortable)**